c2lang/documentation/documentation/docs/language/modules.md

 ## modules

 Like many other modern languages, C2 has the concept of `modules`.
-Modules are used to create a logical group for functions, types and variables.
-Each __.c2__ file has to start with the __module__ keyword, specifying which modules it belongs to.
-A module can consist of several files, like
+Modules are used to create logical groups of functions, types and variables.
+Each __.c2__ file has to start with the __module__ keyword, specifying which module it belongs to.
+A module can consist of several files, such as:

 `file1.c2`
 ```c